dahead/awp/README.md

 The application can be configured in two ways:

 1. Command-line flags:
-   - `--database`: Path to the PostgreSQL database
+   - `--verbose`: Debug output to /tmp/

 2. Configuration file:
 ```